Filtering

 }

-In addition to filtering on node or relationship properties, the relationship-related filtering logic is even more powerful, as filters can also express the expected relationship field, or the expected concrete type at the other end of the relationship when having relationships to Abstract Types.
+In addition to filtering node or relationship properties, the relationship-related filtering logic is even more powerful.
+This is because these filters can also express the expected relationship field, or the expected concrete type at the other end of the relationship, provided that they are connected to abstract types.

-The following examples are valid for both CREATE_RELATIONSHIP/DELETE_RELATIONSHIP events.
-Their purpose is to illustrate the various ways in which a subscription to a relationship event can be filtered in a variety of ways.
+The following examples are valid for both CREATE_RELATIONSHIP and DELETE_RELATIONSHIP events.
+Their purpose is to illustrate the various ways in which a subscription to a relationship event can be filtered.

 Considering the following type definitions: